byjlw/github-repo-analysis/docs/design.md

 ## System Architecture

-The system is built around a central GitHub API client with specialized analysis modules that process and visualize specific aspects of repository data:
+The system is built around a central GitHub API client with specialized analysis modules that process and visualize specific aspects of repository data.
+The system now supports both REST and GraphQL APIs with a compatibility layer to maintain backward compatibility:

 ```
                                     ┌─────────────────┐